doritoes/ipdice.com/README.md

 # Overview and Genesis
 After building a number of container web apps and deploying them to on-premise Kubernetes (k8), I wanted to try a real-world use case.
 Patterning after https://github.com/doritoes/ipgiraffe.com, I am creating a new site to return a more complete and playful IP Address web site experience.

-Amazon Elastic Container Servicve (ECS) offers a simplified experience with tight integration with AWS services.
+Amazon Elastic Container Service (ECS) offers a simplified experience with tight integration with AWS services.
 This is just what I want for my lab.
 - I haven't used ECS before
-- Use Route 53 and Cloudfront for multi-regions support
+- Use Route 53 and CloudFront for multi-regions support
 - Supports service auto scaling (container instances)
 - Supports capacity provider scaling